CT075/fe8-archipelago/README.md

-To make the Sacred Twin weapons more impactful, there is also an optional "Super Demon King" mode which buffs the final boss to take less damage from non-Sacred Twin weapons along with general stat increases (not yet implemented).
+To make the Sacred Twin weapons more impactful, there is also an optional "Super Demon King" mode which buffs the final boss to take less damage from non-Sacred Twin weapons.

 ## What else is planned?

-Eventually, Chestsanity and the like.
-But maybe focusing on version 0.1 first would be a good idea.
+Eventually, Chestsanity and general item randomization.

 ## Is the actual randomizer in this repo?

-No!
-See my branch of the [main Archipelago repo](https://github.com/CT075/Archipelago/tree/fe8/dev).
+No. See my branch of the [main Archipelago repo](https://github.com/CT075/Archipelago/tree/fe8/stable).

 ## TODO